gbif/data-blog/content/post/2023-03-24-maps-api/index.en.md

 <img src="images/artic-peguins-glacier-point-gbif-dark.png" alt="" width="70%"/>

-It is also possible to get views other than just the global map, by zooming in and selecting only certain map tiles with `z`, `x`, `y`.
+`map_fetch()` allows for views other than just the global map, by zooming in and selecting only certain map tiles with `z`, `x`, `y`.

-Seleting tiles can be tricky to get right, but with a little trial-and-error, you can usually get close to the map you want to have.
+Selecting tiles can be tricky to get right, but with a little trial-and-error, you can usually get close to the map you want to have.
 One trick for getting the right tiles, is to look at this [demo page](https://api.gbif.org/v2/map/demo13.html#map=3/0/0/0), where the `z,x,y` values are printed on the center of each tile.

 For example, you can see what the tile values for a zoomed in map of Australia would be [here](https://api.gbif.org/v2/map/demo13.html#map=5/134.01/-21.64/0).